Japanese Noodles with Shimeji Mushroom

-Though, if you don’t have access to Shimeji mushrooms, substitute with sliced fresh shitake mushrooms or enoki mushrooms.
+Though, if you don’t have access to Shimeji mushrooms, substitute with sliced fresh shiitake mushrooms or enoki mushrooms.

 Japanese Noodles with Shimeji Mushroom Recipe